Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

     ```
 * **Then** the call immediately begins returning the matching TxOs
 * **After** all the matching TxOs in the database have been returned
-* **Then** additional transactions are added to the genus database with UTxOs and STxOs that contain Arbit boxes
+* **Then** additional transactions are added to the genus database with UTxOs and STxOs that contain AssetV2 boxes with
+  the same group and series
 * **When** these new transactions are deep enough in the blockchain to have a confidence factor greater than .9
 * **Then** the new TxOs are returned as part of the stream.